LiveFreeDead/LastOSLinux/OS_Overlay/LastOS/ReadMe.txt

 Users and Groups - Add or remove users or change their access level or groups they are part of

-Virtual Keyboard - This will squash down the screen and make a perminate keyboard that you can use
+Virtual Keyboard - This will squash down the screen and make a On Screen keyboard that you can use

 VLC Media Player - Media Player with streaming support

-Warpinator - Send and Recieve files accross the network
+Warpinator - Send and Receive files across the network

 Web Apps - Turns websites into a windowed application